-In a powerful opinion piece, Hari Tsoukas, Professor of Organisation Behaviour at Warwick Business School and the University of Cyprus, speaks up for ethics and responsibility
+In a powerful opinion piece, Hari Tsoukas, Professor of Organisation Behaviour at Warwick Business School, speaks up for ethics and responsibility

 The times they are a changin’

 The economist Milton Friedman famously said: “The business of business is business.”
 In other words, business leaders should focus on making money, not moral stands.
 How times have changed.
 Several behemoths of the business world pulled out of the Future Investment Initiative conference in Riyadh, dubbed “Davos in the Desert”, amid outrage at the murder of Saudi journalist Jamal Khashoggi.
 They include the chief executives of American firms JP Morgan, Blackstone, Uber and Blackrock.

 Jo Kaeser, the chief executive of Siemens, summed up the feeling of many business leaders when he spoke on CNN, explaining his reasons for boycotting the event.
 “We are the ones who need to fix the issues,” he said.
 “We are the ones who have the responsibility to show our people the way and find a win-win solution.”
 Yet it must have been a tough decision.
 Siemens employs more than 2,000 people in Saudi Arabia and has significant business interests in the country.
 You do not easily break away from important clients.
 Yet, Mr Kaeser, and many other chief executives did.
 Governments have, by and large, been more reserved.
 Billions of dollars and huge geopolitical interests are at stake.
 Saudi Arabia has been a pillar of western interests in the Middle East.